 In Minnesota, there are 5 degrees of criminal sexual conduct.
 First-degree criminal sexual conduct is the most severe and is when there is sexual penetration or sexual contact with a victim under 13 years old.
 To be charged with Criminal sexual conduct in the first degree, the defendant has to be more than 36 months older that the victim under 13, or the victim is between 13 and 16 the defendant is more than 48 months older, or if the victim has reasonable fear of harm, or if the defendant is armed with a dangerous weapon, or caused injury to victim, used coercion, or had reason to know the victim is mentally impaired, or if there was a significant relationship and the victim was under 16 at the time.
 There are clearly many ways and situations that could lead to a first-degree criminal sexual conduct charge.
 According to the reports filed at Massage Envy, many of the massage therapists would likely be charged with third or fourth degree criminal sexual conduct in Minnesota.
 Depending on whether there was sexual contact or penetration the severity of the charge would change.
 When determining degrees of sexual assault, there are many factors that come into play such as whether the actor was in a position of authority of the complainant, age of both individuals, the amount of force used, and the type of touching or penetration.

-In the past, Keller Law Offices has represented individuals employed at Massage Envy who have been charged with criminal sexual conduct and sexual assault allegations.
-For more information about the process or degrees of criminal sexual conduct contact attorneys at Keller Law Offices.
+In the past, Keller Criminal Defense Attorneys has represented individuals employed at Massage Envy who have been charged with criminal sexual conduct and sexual assault allegations.
+For more information about the process or degrees of criminal sexual conduct contact attorneys at Keller Criminal Defense Attorneys.